Before my trip to China, I got an earful about my dietary choices from a number of friends.

 Even if you can’t find a temple, you can often find someone to point you toward a Buddhist restaurant.
 In Hong Kong, J found help locating a restaurant by asking a staff member in a Buddhist bookstore, who actually walked us most of the way to a nearby vegetarian buffet.

-Similarly to above, Halal restaurants will often have a proliferation of vegetarian and vegan options.
+Similarly to above, Halal restaurants will often have an abundance of vegetarian and vegan options.
 Because of internal migration within China, there’s a proliferation of Muslim Chinese in all of the big cities, and as a result, each city has plenty of restaurants catering to them.
 Seriously, we spotted dozens of halal restaurants in every city we stayed in, from Shenyang to Shenzhen.

 And the Rest